thanos-io/thanos/docs/proposals/202104_native_support_of_multitenancy.md

 ### Motivation

-* We actually don't have any way to track the resource usages of the query(like error rates, memory allocation, CPU usages along with the queries) and tenant-wise metrics.
+* We currently don't have any way to track the resource usages of the query (like error rates, memory allocation, CPU usages along with the queries) and tenant-wise metrics.
-* Every component should allow passing a special label that allows APIs that identify tenants.
+* Not every component allows Thanos to identify tenants.
 * Currently, we use external labels to achieve multi-tenancy.
 These labels are sufficient for the sidecar (single-tenant per sidecar i.e hard tenant) but for other components (where we will have multiple tenants per component i.e soft tenancy) these external labels are not sufficient.

 ### Goals

 1. Introduce a mechanism to identify tenants to support multi-tenancy use cases.
-2. Isolate all the incoming query requests.
+2. Isolate the incoming read and write API requests across tenants if needed.
 3. Track data usage across tenants.

 #### Use Case